nov314k/farmafit/README.md

 # _Farmafit_
-Extracts model parameters for modelling the release of pharmacological substances.
+_Farmafit_ extracts model parameters for modelling the release of pharmacological substances.

 ## Configuration